Adraba

 MA, OCT

-Sholom Eisenstat studied for his MA in Jewish Studies at McGill and Hebrew University.
+Sholom studied for his MA in Jewish Studies at McGill and Hebrew University.
 He began his career teaching Jewish Studies and Tanakh in Winnipeg and Toronto.
 After brief stint in the nascent desktop publishing industry, he returned to teaching in the public school system, spending 25 years teaching Computer Studies, software, programming, hardware engineering and design tools in high schools.
 He has been an evangelist for technology integration in Jewish Studies since the early 1980s when computers maxed out at 64KB of RAM.
 He regularly studies and teaches Torah.

 Dan Aviv